bulib/dataWebsite/share/citing-data.md

 ### MLA

-MLA (Modern Language Association) is the most widely used style when it comes to writing papers and citing sources within the liberal arts and humanities community.
-[MLA Style (7th Edition)](https://owl.english.purdue.edu/owl/resource/747/01/)
+The Modern Language Association [MLA Style (7th Edition)](https://owl.english.purdue.edu/owl/resource/747/01/) is the most widely used style when it comes to writing papers and citing sources within the liberal arts and humanities community.

 Basic structure:<br>